Matuntara people: Language

 Though called "Southern Luritja", the Matuntara seems to have been Antakarinya.

 Country

 Norman Tindale estimated the Matuntara tribal lands to cover approximately 14,000 mi2.
 Their nomadic lives were spent south of the Levi Range around the Palmer River tributary of the Finke River.
 Their eastern extension ran over to Erldunda, while their westerly boundary lay at Curtin Springs.
-Their lands extended across what is now the border, into South Australia.
+Their lands extended across what is now the state border, into South Australia.

 Their neighbours to the south were the Antakirinja.
 Their neighbours to the northwest were the Gugadja, with whom they are sometimes confused, being considered by some early explorers to have been a southern horde of the latter.

 History

-The Matuntara at one point in time, around the turn of the 19-20 century, absorbed a branch of the Pitjantjatjara known as the Maiulataraclan, when the latter migrated eastwards to Tempe Downs from their grounds that lay to the north of the Petermann Range.
+Some time around the turn of the 19th and 20th centuries, the Matuntara absorbed a branch of the Pitjantjatjara known as the Maiulatara clan, when the latter migrated eastwards to Tempe Downs from their grounds that lay to the north of the Petermann Range.

+A notable Matuntara person is Tjintji-wara, who was a leader of her people.